-Part 2 - Double-Weighted Sales Factor Formula Election
+▶ Part 2 - Double-Weighted Sales Factor Formula Election

 If you are not a sales factor weighted taxpayer, you may elect to give double-weight to the sales factor in the apportionment calculation.
+You must make this election on or before the due date of the return, and it remains in effect for the taxable year.